himynamesdave/splunklive_splunk_app/README.md

 As we are using implicit authentication you can skip to the section called "Client-Side (implicit) authentication" which is described below under 3.1 and 3.2.

-In a browser paste the following URL, with CLIENT-ID and REDIRECT-URI replaced with the values created earlier (4b):
+In a browser paste the following URL, with CLIENT-ID and REDIRECT-URI replaced with the values created earlier:

 https://instagram.com/oauth/authorize/?client_id=CLIENT-ID&redirect_uri=REDIRECT-URI&response_type=token